FriendsOfCXML/cxml-php/readme.md

 other DTD files from cXML and use `DtdValidator::fromDtdDirectory` just as you would with the original DTD files.
 Or you could explicitly load only the new DTD file with `new DtdValidator($arrayOfDtdFilepaths)`.

-Also you would probably want generated xml files to point to your DTD file.
-You can do this by telling the serializer to use your DTD file: `Serializer::create($publicUrlToYourDtd)`.
+Also you would probably want newly generated cXML files to point to your DTD file.
+You can do this by telling the serializer to use your DTD file: `Serializer::create('http://...publicUrlToYourDtd')`.

+Now the new element also has to be known by the serializer.
+Usually the model classes can be found in `CXml\Model`.